QuantGov/documentation/docs/corpus.markdown

 The QuantGov library includes three builtin corpus drivers:

-- **Recursive directory corpus driver** serves a corpus with files organized in a recursive directory.
+- **Recursive directory corpus driver** serves a corpus with files organized in a directory.
 The index labels are defined by the user in the driver and the index values are the names of the subdirectories.
 Most official QuantGov corpora use this framework.
 Below is the code to produce the recursive directory driver for the RegData corpus.

 ```
 driver = quantgov.corpora.RecursiveDirectoryCorpusDriver(